 Curriculum & Tuition

-Kauila Building 109 and various community pharmacy externship sites
+Kauila Building room 109 and various community pharmacy sites for externship

 Note: We reserve the right to cancel the course due to insufficient enrollment or for other reasons.
 All dates, times, and other information may be subject to change with or without prior notice.